pletfix/docs/en/responses.md

 <a name="method-view"></a>
 #### `view()` {.method}

-The `view` method gets the evaluated view contents for the given view:
+The `view` method renders the output by the given view:

     return response()->view($name);